How To Grow Vegetables in Hay or Straw Bales:

 Bales of Straw or hay take up very little space!

 Thankfully many city municipalities have made areas available such as vacant parking lots, or land destined to be built upon sometime in the future but lying unused till then.
-Community gardensOpens in a new tab. have sprung up in these vacant lots – and even on roof tops! using Raised Bed gardening techniques to great effect.
+Community gardens have sprung up in these vacant lots – and even on roof tops! using Raised Bed gardening techniques to great effect.

 This not only provides fresh vegetables, but also encourages a real community spirit amongst those involved.
 You could in fact say that the benefits of such gardening enterprises are not only physical in terms of exercise and food produced, but also play a great part in the mental or emotional health of the participants.